Can your family care? Could your family open your home to support people with disabilities?

 Individuals placed with you live as members of your family and should be treated as you would wish another member of your family to be.
 Care should be offered according to the person’s need.
 This could involve a range of tasks, for example:

-- Helping them to take their medicine
+- Supporting individuals to take their prescribed medication

-- Teaching domestic tasks
+- Teaching daily living tasks

 - Helping to improve their social skills